Clathrate Compounds of Noble Gases: Properties, Applications and MCQs

 b) Physically provide cavities to trap guest molecules

-c) Are ionic crystals
+c) Are simple metallic crystals

-d) Are noble gases
+d) React chemically with noble gases

 View Answer